 Cathedral of St. Mary & St. Anne (North Cathedral)

 The Cathedral of St, Mary & St Anne, known locally as the North Cathedral is located at the top of Shandon Street, in one of the most historic areas of Cork.
-Festival Events in the Cathedral of St. Mary & St Anne include: Friday night concert.
+2014 Festival events in the Cathedral of St. Mary & St Anne include: Evocations: Friday night Gala concert.